foundweekends/giter8/README.markdown

 Template repositories must reside on github and be named with the suffix ".g8".
-We're keeping a [list of templates on the wiki][wiki], and you can query github and list all templates with a ".g8" suffix from the command line:
+We're keeping a [list of templates on the wiki][wiki], and you can query github to list all templates with a ".g8" suffix from the command line:

     $ g8 --list